Pantoofle/Dense-ExternalMemory/README.md

+# Base problem, checking if an element has already been seen before

 # Dense-ExternalMemory - RNN Structure - Memory size extension
 Neural Network with RNN structure and external memory.
 Goal is to study the use of memory for NN facing complex tasks